CobaltFusion/DebugViewPP/README.md

 - View->Process Colors, easy way to give evert process its own color!
 - Options->Link views, best effort to synchronize the line-selection over all views

-Expected changes in 1.7.x (upcoming ~ Jan 1 2017):
-- no more XP support
-- internal refactoring from boost to C++11/14 constructs
-- bugfixes
-- no features planned, if you're missing something you need, file an issue!

 Changes in 1.6.x:
 - restructuring log-sources code